lpubsppop01/ImagePreviewToolTip/README.md

-# Image Preview ToolTip Visual Studio Extension
+# ImagePreviewToolTip Visual Studio Extension
 This Visual Studio Extension provides image preview tooltips for path texts quoted by `"` or `'`.

 ## Features